AlexBoving/PRIVACY_POLICY_BRAIN_ME/README.md

 ## Contact

-If you have any questions about this privacy policy, please contact us at: **[your contact email address]**.
+If you have any questions about this privacy policy, please contact us at: **alexandre.boving@gmail.com**.